liger1978/vagrant-puppet-get_iplayer/README.md

 # Install recommended plugins (if you want them):
 #   vagrant-cachier will cache the Linux packages locally for later use
 vagrant plugin install vagrant-cachier
-#   vagrant-hostmanager will allow you to resolve the VM hostname ("gitlab.box")
+#   vagrant-hostmanager will allow you to resolve the VM hostname
-#   from your computer
+#   (eg "http://iplayer-centos6.box") from your computer
 vagrant plugin install vagrant-hostmanager

 # Clone repo: